Reports and Dashboards

 Whether you use tags or properties to classify your data, you can access multiple visualizations easily.

 To get started you can run any search.
-For examples, type the phrase "extend my trial", that query should return feedback from customers who mentioned they wanted a trial extension, then your data can be broken down by any attribute assigned to it:
+For example, type the phrase "extend my trial", that query should return feedback from customers who mentioned they wanted a trial extension, then your data can be broken down by any attribute assigned to it:

 - Documents can be broken down by their tags, properties, source, sentiment and customer properties